artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 - The TypeScript interface `MyProfile_me` which ensures we can only use fields that were selected in the fragment
 - The `MyProfile` component, which is a vanilla React component
-- The exported `createFragmentContainer` which returns a higher-order component that wraps `MyProfile` and ties it to a fragment on a `Me` type in GraphQL.
+- The exported `createFragmentContainer` which returns a higher-order component that wraps `MyProfile` and ties it to a fragment on a `Me` type in GraphQL

 ## Isolation